-Growing up my parents taught us to give to others in need.
-At my dad’s work they had a Christmas tree with tags and on the tag it listed gift ideas for a child in need.
-I remember doing this every year and going to the toy store to pick out the perfect gift for another boy or girl.
-I definitely want to do this with our children as we believe it’s so important to teach kindness and generosity to our kids.
+Growing up, my parents taught us to give to others in need.
+At my dad’s work, they had a Christmas tree with tags.
+On the label, it listed gift ideas for a child in need.
+I remember going to the toy store each tear to pick out the perfect gift for another boy or girl.
+We’ve continued this tradition because we believe teaching kindness and generosity to our children is so important.

 #10 Make Gingerbread Houses